 The Hammersmith line of copper cookware is no longer available.
-We will introduce the first of our redesigned, re-engineered Brooklyn Copper Cookware lineup in early 2015.
+We introduced our redesigned, re-engineered Brooklyn Copper Cookware lineup in 2015.

 Everything we’re already known for will only be getting better in BCC v2.0 – we’re using even thicker copper on many of our pieces, adding new items, improving our copper-to-tin bond, and introducing the most elegant iron ever married to copper.
-Our first new pieces will include the 3 quart rondeau, the 16 quart stock pot, our very popular 6 quart casserole and our best-selling 9.5 inch sauté.
-We expect these early wares to sell out quickly.
-You can be first to know by signing up for our newsletter, or if you’d like to get on the pre-order list just click through to the contact page to let us know.
+Our first new pieces include the 3 quart rondeau, the 14 quart stock pot, our very popular 6 quart casserole and our best-selling 9.5 inch sauté.
+To learn more, please visit our online store.

 The Hammersmith Copper Au Gratin Pan